Hill Hill Carter Celebrates 100th Anniversary

 The DOL Releases Quick Benefit Tips

 The DOL’s Wage and Hour Division recently posted “Quick Benefits Tips” for information about how much leave workers may qualify to use, and the wages employers must pay.
-The law enables employers to provide paid leave reimbursed by tax credits, while at the same time ensuring that workers are not forced to choose between their paychecks and the […]
+The law enables employers to provide paid leave reimbursed by tax credits, while at the same time ensuring that workers are not forced to choose between their paychecks and […]

 COVID-19 RESPONSE : Non-Essential Business Closure Order – What Employers Need to Know Now, Part I